mverschu/GrizzlyTunnel/README.md

 - `-t, --target`: Set up the compromised system, which connects to the controlled system.
 - `-r, --routes [route(s)]`: Add routes for network communication (required with `-s` or `-t`).
 - `-i, --interface`: Specify the outgoing interface (default: eth0).
+- `-a, --auto`: Use auto polling system to connect back automatically to source system continuously checking the connection.

 ## Cleaning Up